aafulei/cpp-matrix-profile-with-dtw/README.md

 ## Originalities

-The main challenge for introducing DTW into MP is --- the time complexity for computing either MP or DTW is heavy themselves, making the combination of the two very expensive.
+The main challenge for introducing DTW into MP is --- the time complexity for computing either MP or DTW is heavy in itself, making the combination of the two very expensive.

 <img src="image/dp-dtw.png" width="300"/>